-But the main reason we moved is right outside our door, where we have world-class outdoor recreation.
+But the main reason we moved to Bend is right outside our door, where we have world-class outdoor recreation.

-It’s such a refreshing change to be able to plan a hike, bike ride, or paddle date with friends and not have it take up the whole day (with most of it spent in traffic).
+It’s such a refreshing change to be able to plan a hike, a bike ride, or a paddle date with friends and not have it take up the whole day (with most of it spent in traffic).

-With a season pass, I can head up to Bachelor a few times a week, snowboard for a couple hours, and still make it home for lunch because the mountain is so close.
+With a season pass, I can head up to Mount Bachelor a few times a week, snowboard for a couple hours, and still make it home for lunch because the mountain is so close.
 It’s essentially my “gym workout” but way more fun!

 9. What have you liked least about living in Bend?

 As someone who was accustomed to late-summer wildfires every year in California, they don’t shock me much in Oregon, but they’re definitely a drawback of living in the drought-stricken west.